matias-ceau/diane/README.md

-# diane — Thought Clerk
+# diane

 > *"Diane, 11:30 a.m., February Twenty-fourth..."*

-A minimalist CLI for capturing thoughts with zero friction.
-Inspired by Agent Cooper's dictation to Diane in Twin Peaks.
+A minimalist CLI for capturing thoughts.
+Inspired by Agent Cooper's dictation practice.

 ---